randyL78/Your_App_REST_API/README.md

     success: function(data) {
-      /* the console.log just displays the data, in your app you will want to pass that data to another method or assign it to a varaible outside of the ajax scope */ console.log(data);
+      /* the console.log just displays the data, in your app you will want to pass that data to another method or assign it to a variable outside of the ajax scope */ console.log(data);
     }
   });